Academic Code of Conduct

 IV.
 Reporting a Violation

-When a faculty member believes a student has violated the University’s ACC, s/he will communicate with the student in order to discuss the case in detail.
-The faculty member shall inform the student of the nature of the ACC charges; explain the sanctions imposed as a result of the charges; provide the student a copy of the Academic Code of Conduct Violation Report; and provide him/her an opportunity to refute the allegations.
-The instructor should also inform the student of the following: 1) s/he has the right to appeal through the Academic Integrity Board within fifteen (15) academic calendar days (Includes only the Fall and Winter semesters, excluding weekends and University recognized holidays.) of receiving the notification letter (The charging unit’s associate dean shall send the notification letter with a guaranteed delivery receipt.) from the charging unit’s associate dean, and 2) that the case will be reported to the College’s associate dean designated with monitoring for repeat offenses.
+When a faculty member believes a student has violated the University’s ACC, s/he will communicate with the student in person in order to discuss the case in detail.
+The faculty member shall in person inform the student of the nature of the ACC charges; explain the sanctions imposed as a result of the charges; and provide him/her an opportunity to refute the allegations.
+The instructor should also inform the student of the following: 1) s/he has the right to appeal through the Academic Integrity Board within ten (10) academic calendar days3 of receiving the notification letter4 from the charging unit’s associate dean, and 2) that the case will be reported to the College’s associate dean designated with monitoring for repeat offenses.
+Under no circumstances should the faculty member share confidential information about the ACC processor case with other colleagues, except with the department chair, the associate dean, or the instructor of record.

 The associate dean of the charging unit shall ensure that all ACC violations received shall be entered into the University database and s/he shall conduct a search of the database for prior ACC violations by the student.
-If the student has a prior ACC violation then a hearing of the Academic Integrity Board shall be automatically convened.
+If the student has a prior ACC violation -- regardless of whether guilt was admitted -- then a hearing of the Academic Integrity Board shall be automatically convened.

 V. Academic Integrity Board Jurisdiction, Composition, and Conflict of Interest

 Each college shall create its own Academic Integrity Board which shall be a permanent standing committee of the college and have jurisdiction over alleged violations of the ACC.
-The Board shall consist of three (3) full-time tenured faculty members of the college serving two-year terms and two (2) nonvoting students of the college serving one-year terms assisted by the Ombuds Services Office director or designee as an exofficio, non-voting, advisory member.
-The faculty members shall be appointed by the college’s executive committee and the Student Government President shall select the student members who shall have no record or pending accusations of academic; violations.
+The Board shall consist of three (3) full-time faculty members of the college serving two-year terms; three (3) non-voting students serving one-year terms; and the Ombuds Services Office director or designee as an ex-officio, non-voting, advisory member.5 The faculty members shall be appointed by the college’s executive committee and the Student Government President shall select the student members who shall have no record or pending accusations of academic violations.
 A chair of the Board – chosen from its members – shall function as the administrative head.

 Members of the Board shall disqualify themselves from hearing a case if they believe their capacity for making an objective judgment in the case is or may reasonably appear to be impaired.
 Members should not disqualify themselves for any other reason.
 Replacements for disqualified members shall be selected in the manner described in paragraph one of section V.